PeterGilroy/ec2status/README.md

 # ec2status
 The ec2.sh script is used to start or stop EC2 instances from a command line.
-The command will retrieve the user name form the ~/.automaton.conf file.
+The command will retrieve the user name from the ~/.automaton.conf file.
 This can be overridden using the -u parameter.

 Usage: ec2.sh [-u username] start/stop